 USB Aux Input for SP-6 sample playback with Headphone Cue and FlexFx assign.

-Purchase the Rane Sixty-One Serato Mixer
+Best Price for the Rane Sixty-One Serato Mixer